mohammadr1997/Pig_Game/README.md

 ### 🔗[Live Demo](https://pig-game-one-tan.vercel.app/)

 > coding to create a game like this actually made me deeply apprehend all necessary functionality and how to think and code
->> this project was one of the best one that I learned javascript fundamentals in practice.
-I did it alone while I was practicing and re-learning DOM and basics in javascript
+>> this project was one of the best one that I learned javascript fundamentals in practice I did it alone while I was practicing and re-learning DOM and basics in javascript

 ## 🎮 Game_Mechanism